 - Deferred Consideration Claim being conditional on receiving approval of the Motion for Reconsideration of a Notice of Denial of the Nalesbitan Project APSA-V-002; - ii.
 A claim for royalty on small scale mining permit production; - iii.
-Bunawan Project permit APSA-03-XIII being subject to a number of claims including the cases of Valley Mining and Development Corp. vs. Safariland Resources Co. and PICOP Resources, Inc. vs. Safariland Resources Co. and iv.
+Bunawan Project permit APSA-03-XIII being subject to a number of claims including the cases of Valley Mining and Development Corp. vs. Safariland Resources Co. and PICOP Resources, Inc. vs. Safariland Resources Co.; - iv.
 Mt.
-Labo has rescinded the previous settlement agreement with its joint venture partner Galeo due to non-performance; and has served a notice of termination and arbitration as required.
-Galeo in response has recorded a list of complaints in the Courts of the Philippines against Mt.
-Labo and a number of Mt.
-Labo's Directors and Officers.
+Labo has commenced arbitration proceedings against Galeo in the Singapore International Arbitration Centre in accordance with the provisions of the JVA and the compromise agreement.
+In those arbitration proceedings, Mt.
+Labo seeks a number of reliefs, including a declaration that the JVA was validly terminated and the compromise agreement was validly rescinded.
+Galeo had commenced a number of actions against Mt.
+Labo and others in the Philippine Courts which has now been referred for arbitration in Singapore, consolidating all current actions in the Singapore Arbitration process; - v.
+Action taken against Mr Nik Zuks, Mr David Johnston, Kalia Limited, Kalia Holdings Pty Ltd and others for alleged breaches of comprehensive non-compete and confidentiality clauses in a Separation Agreement signed in December 2016; and - vi.
+RTG is opposing a pre-action discovery application in the Supreme Court of Victoria made by BCL which seeks from parties including the Company, inspection of certain documents so as to determine if it has a potential claim.